Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

 Garlic: Use fresh garlic rather than garlic powder for the most robust flavor

-Coriander leaves: this herb inject heaps of flavor into your falafel and turn the inside a beautiful vibrant green
+Coriander leaves: this herb injects heaps of flavor into your falafel and turns the inside a beautiful vibrant green

 Green chilies: small size green pepper adds a kick of flavor and spice. you can adjust this to more or less. but don’t skip it

-Oil for frying: I use canola oil since this oil is much convenient for frying purposes and my preferred cooking oil.
+Oil for frying: I use canola oil since this oil is much more convenient for frying purposes and is my preferred cooking oil.

 Choose how to serve:

 Middle Eastern Style: On the streets of the Middle East, falafel is typically served hot with a generous amount of tahini sauce.

 As a Sandwich: To make a mean falafel sandwich, garb some warm pita pockets, load them with falafel, drizzle with tahini and add fresh greens (like arugula), fresh diced tomatoes, cucumbers, and pickles.

 On a brunch board: Serve your falafel with an array of fresh veggies, cheese, and dips like I have don’t on my brunch board.

 Dip it: If you’re looking to dip your falafel, definitely try my Classic Creamy Hummus